Do you need smoke alarms? Do you need help installing smoke alarms?

 If you or your family need assistance installing or simply need smoke alarms, AFD firefighters will provide and install them.
 If you currently have alarms installed and want to be sure that they are working – give us a call!
 We can help with that as well!

-To schedule an appointment call Captain Larry Davis at 378-9340.
+To schedule an appointment call Captain Kyle Joy at 378-9340.

 PLEASE keep reading for lifesaving information about SMOKE ALARMS.

 “Several studies have concluded that when working smoke alarms are present, the chance of dying from the fire is cut in half!”

 Smoke alarms are normally installed on the ceiling or high on the wall, with the top of the alarm not closer than 4 inches nor further than 12 inches from the ceiling.
 Alarms should be no closer than 3 feet from supply registers of forced air heating systems (that might blow on the alarm preventing it from seeing smoke) and no closer than 3 feet from the door to a kitchen or a bathroom containing a shower (steam can set the alarm off when the door is opened).